Find relief for your neck pain & stiffness w/Crossroads Chiropractic

 At Crossroads Chiropractic, we will do a thorough evaluation including a sophisticated digital analysis (computerized diagnostic scans) to determine where the stresses in your life have caused the pinched nerves that are causing you pain and/or stiffness and address them properly.

-When I came to see Dr. Matt, I was in physical pain.
+When I came to Crossroads Chiropractic, I was in physical pain.
 I was unable to turn my neck without piercing pain.
-On that second visit, Dr. Matt was able to show me that I was not only storing stress in my neck, but many other areas along my spine.
+On that second visit, they were able to show me that I was not only storing stress in my neck, but many other areas along my spine.
 These subluxations were interfering with my health.
 After a few more visits, I was able to move my neck without pain.

 Dianne D., Peachtree City, GA